The legal costs of buying a house

 Purchasing a shared ownership property involves additional legal work due to the complexities of shared ownership agreements.
 This includes reviewing the terms of the shared ownership lease and liaising with the housing association.

-For properties in buildings over 11 metres or five stories high additional legal work is needed to ensure compliance with the Building Safety Act.
+For properties in buildings over 11 metres or five stories high, additional legal work is needed to ensure compliance with the Building Safety Act.
 This act came about as a response to concerns raised by the Grenfell Tower fire.

-The work required includes verifying fire safety measures, checking any cladding issues, and ensuring the building meets the necessary safety standards.
+The work required includes verifying fire safety measures, checking cladding issues, and ensuring the building meets the necessary safety standards.

 Not all Lawyers deal with this regularly, so it can get VERY expensive and take a long time.

-If the property you are buying hasn’t been bought or sold since 1990 (when the law changed) it’s likely to be unregistered.
+If the property you are buying hasn’t been bought or sold since 1990 (when the law changed), it’s likely to be unregistered.

-If you are buying with someone else (and aren’t married) you might get a Declaration of Trust which documents each person's share in the property.
+If you are buying with someone else (and aren’t married), you might get a Declaration of Trust, which documents each person's share in the property.
 This requires additional drafting and legal work for your conveyancer.

-For example, if you are buying a house with a partner you are not married to they won’t automatically inherit the house if you pass away.
+For example, if you are buying a house with a partner you are not married to, they won’t automatically inherit the house if you pass away.

 Islamic mortgages, which comply with Sharia law, involve unique structures that require additional legal work.

-Not all Conveyancers are familiar with the legal requirements of Islamic mortgages so be sure to discuss this with solicitors before instructing them if you need this.
+Not all Conveyancers are familiar with the legal requirements of Islamic mortgages, so be sure to discuss this with solicitors before instructing them if you need this.

-Indemnity policies protect against potential legal defects or other issues, and require extra admin for conveyancers to set up.
+Indemnity policies protect against potential legal defects or other issues and require extra admin for conveyancers to set up.
 This includes identifying the need for a policy, arranging the coverage, and ensuring the policy terms adequately protect the buyer.

 You won’t see this on an initial quote as your solicitor won’t know what Indemnity Policies are required at the start of the process.